 Last week, the Auditor General of Toronto issued a report estimating that in 2018 alone, the TTC lost $61 million due to fare evasion.

-Here are some general tips to designing and implementing internal controls effectively.
+Here are some general tips for designing and implementing internal controls effectively.

 The TTC calculates the fare evasion rate as the percentage of passengers inspected who are found to have not paid their fare or paid the incorrect fare.
 The Auditor General found that instead of recording the actual number of passengers inspected, fare inspectors were estimating the total number of total passengers that were on the TTC vehicle being inspected.
 This significantly understated the fare evasion rate.